encode/django-rest-framework/docs/api-guide/authentication.md

 The following third-party packages are also available.

+## django-rest-knox

+[Django-rest-knox][django-rest-knox] library provides models and views to handle token-based authentication in a more secure and extensible way than the built-in TokenAuthentication scheme - with Single Page Applications and Mobile clients in mind.
+It provides per-client tokens, and views to generate them when provided some other authentication (usually basic authentication), to delete the token (providing a server enforced logout) and to delete all tokens (logs out all clients that a user is logged into).

 ## Django OAuth Toolkit

 The [Django OAuth Toolkit][django-oauth-toolkit] package provides OAuth 2.0 support and works with Python 3.4+.
 The package is maintained by [jazzband][jazzband] and uses the excellent [OAuthLib][oauthlib].
 The package is well documented, and well supported and is currently our **recommended package for OAuth 2.0 support**.